gslab-econ/gslab_python/README.md

 ### To-do list

- - Decide which package we do not want to keep in this library
+ - Decide which packages we do not want to include in this library
  - Run unit-testing on each package
  - Publish to PyPI